 Price: £775.00 (UK price; shipping extra outside UK)

-Chemistry for Conservators has been run by IAP for over 20 years, and the coursework is now in its ninth edition.
+Chemistry for Conservators has been run by IAP for 25 years, and the coursework is now in its ninth edition.

 This four month correspondence course is offered three times a year.
 (Please inquire if interested in a different start date from the one shown).
 This course provides an introduction for people with little (for instance lower school chemistry studied years ago) or no chemistry.

 The syllabus is aimed at major conservation issues, e.g. types of materials, the environment, cleaning and deterioration, and is divided into four blocks: